terraform-google-modules/terraform-google-project-factory/docs/upgrading_to_project_factory_v1.0.md

 managed.
 A state migration script is provided to update your existing states to minimize or eliminate resource re-creations.

+Note that upgrading requires you to have Python 3.7 installed.

 ## Migration Instructions

 This migration was performed with the following example configuration.